 To integrate graduate education and research with supervised practice to prepare

-entry-level dietitians with advanced nutrition knowledge and clinical skills to
+entry-level registered dietitians with advanced nutrition knowledge and clinical skills to

 benefit the nutrition and health status of individuals and communities.

-#1 - The dietetic internship program will prepare graduates to be competent entry-level practitioners in the field of dietetics.
+#1 - The DI program will prepare graduates to be competent entry-level practitioners in the field of nutrition and dietetics.

-♦ 100% of students respond that they feel prepared to accept a position with primary responsibility being clinical nutrition on exit interview evaluation.
+1.6 100% of graduates will respond that they feel prepared to accept a position with primary responsibility being clinical nutrition on exit interview evaluation.

-#3 - The dietetic internship program will prepare graduates to develop research skills and foster an evidence-based approach to the practice of clinical dietetics.
+#2 - The DI program will prepare graduates to develop research skills and foster an evidence-based approach to the practice of clinical dietetics.

-♦ 80% of graduates will incorporate evidenced-based knowledge into their practice.
+2.1 100% of students will incorporate evidenced-based knowledge into their academic